SintcoLTD/sparxmaths-ios/README.md

 ## ⚡ Quick Setup

-1. Visit [copy button](https://copy-button-for-sparx.glitch.me/) to copy install command to clipboard and click the Copy button.
+1. Visit [Js code Snippet](#installation) to copy install command to clipboard and click the Copy button.
 2. Log in to Sparxmaths and open the **Developers Console** with _Ctrl + Shift + J_
 3. Paste the code in the Console and press _Enter_.
 4. Star the repository 😄